Home > Backup and Recovery Blog > MySQL backup software tools. MySQL automatic backup solutions.

 Different ways to create a MySQL database backup

-Let’s go over some popular and conventional ways of creating a MySQL database backup without any 3rd party MySQL backup solutions.
+Let’s go over some popular and unconventional ways of creating a MySQL database backup without any 3rd party MySQL backup solutions.
+The backup in question can be performed either manually or automatically.
+Here are a few examples of manual MySQL backups:

 It’s also possible to recreate your database as an XML file, with the help of the PHP.
 It’s not the safest format in the world when it comes to restoring your data, but some people prefer it over anything else.
 This snippet of code below should allow you to export a specific database in the file with an .XML format: